Skip to main content

 It's also interesting to note here that in the original Buddhist canon2, practices are described in surprisingly little detail, almost all explanations basically skipping from "a monk should sit at the foot of a tree" to "and then here's what happens in a particular deep meditative state" or "and here's a big list of themes you might reflect on."
 Also, the practices taught by extant schools in Asia either were heterodox when those schools were founded, or were reconstructed in the last ~150 years; I talk about this more in an appendix.

 There's a bunch of stuff in Christianity which we might call meditation—is that right?
 Does it really matter?
 Most of these practices have traditional names, and the ones traditionally called meditation we actually wouldn't likely call meditation in its modern usage.
-Others, eg. Hesychasm (sometimes translated as "the way of inner stillness,") are actually surprisingly close to traditional "meditative" practices from India and China, but to me it seems mostly irrelevant whether we call these meditation, and just a bit obnoxious.
-A lot of modern usage of that word in reference to Christianity seems to have basically taken the long way round, by way of Western pop versions of Eastern spirituality... which is fine, I suppose, but feels very "have your coastal progressive spirituality cake and eat it too."
+Others, eg. Hesychasm (sometimes translated as "the way of inner stillness,") are actually surprisingly close to traditional "meditative" practices from India and China, but to me it seems mostly irrelevant whether we call these meditation.
+Besides, a lot of modern usage of "meditation" in reference to Christianity seems to have basically taken the long way round, by way of Western pop versions of Eastern spirituality... which is fine, I suppose, but feels very "have your coastal progressive spirituality cake and eat it too."
 (And then of course, the same argument for Judaism, or Islam, or whatever.)

 I don't really care, and my friends and I don't even use the word 'meditation' that much, but still.
-My sense in general is that there's a bunch of practices, some are very similar and some very different, and it's usually more helpful either to call them by their traditional names or just "spiritual practice," etc.
+My sense in general is that there's a bunch of practices, some are very similar and some very different, and it's usually more helpful either to call them by their traditional names or just generically as "spiritual practices," etc.

 What does meditation usually refer to?

-For all of the subjects below, in a given context, I'd recommend distinguishing: a. which specific tradition we're talking about, b. what the instructions are, c. what the ostensible goal is, d. what people are actually doing with their mind/body, and e. what the reports are of "success" (often not the same as the goal).
+For all of the subjects below, in a given context (as in, reading a given book or talking to a given teacher), I'd recommend distinguishing: a. which specific tradition we're talking about, b. what the instructions are, c. what the ostensible goal is, d. what other practitioners are actually doing with their mind/body, and e. what the reports are of "success" (often not the same as the goal).

 To be clear, as well, my conception here is at least a bit nonstandard and opinionated.